 There Are Solutions

 We have no control over the writing conventions that pose problems for a dyslexic child.
 But we can improve teaching to cater properly for dyslexic children and others with a problem with literacy.
 But parents are dealing with schools as they are now.
 They can’t wait for teaching to improve.
 Parents are in the position of having to compensate their children through home tutoring because many schools are not teaching dyslexic children effectively.

 My post, One Hundred Sight Words and Why, will inform you that about 20% of 115 sight words used in Prep and Grade 1 are irregular.
 The greater number of them are common small words that follow the spelling rules.
 Knowing this should help any parent relax about irregular spelling.

 Systematic Teaching Of The Dyslexic Child In Class And At Home

-Occupational therapists and teachers provide useful suggestions that involve the other senses, such as raised or rough surfaces for writing, and strong colours to help children identify letters and sounds.
+Occupational therapists and teachers provide useful suggestions that involve the other senses.
+They suggest raised or rough surfaces for writing, and strong colours to help children identify letters and sounds.
 I recommend, however, slowly removing these aids as your child improves.

 Preparing The Dyslexic Child For School With Better Speech